Project-MONAI/MONAI/docs/source/config_syntax.md

   the `<module>` if it is not a (optional) dependency of MONAI.
 - As "#" and "$" might be interpreted differently by the `shell` or `CLI` tools, may need to add escape characters or quotes for them in the command line, like: `"\$torch.device('cuda:1')"`, `"'train_part#trainer'"`.
+- For more details and examples, please see [the tutorials](https://github.com/Project-MONAI/tutorials/tree/main/bundle).